 After you go through recovery, you may have to distance yourself from former friends who still use alcohol and drugs.
 Coping with loneliness could leave you feeling depressed.
 Addressing these feelings with positive changes can help you make new connections and avoid a relapse.
-At Crestview Recovery in Oregon, we use holistic and traditional therapy to help you find better ways to deal with depression and loneliness.
+At our mental health treatment center in Oregon, Crestview Recovery uses holistic and traditional therapy to help you find better ways to deal with depression and loneliness.

 Coping with Loneliness